MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/connect-to-starknet.md

   ```

   </TabItem>
 </Tabs>

-### 3. Connect to the Snap

-On the dapp, select **Connect**.
-The MetaMask extension displays and prompts you to approve the Snap's permissions.

-After it is connected, select **Send message** to display a custom message within a confirmation
-dialog in MetaMask.

 ## Connect using `wallet_invokeSnap`

 ### 1. Install dependencies

 Alternatively, you can manage the Snap invocation manually.
-If you are developing for the Starknet network, you'll use the `Starknet.js` library in your project.
+For the Starknet network use the `Starknet.js` library in your project.
-Navigate to your project directory and run the following command:
+Navigate to your project directory and run the following command to add the latest Starknet library:

 <Tabs>
   <TabItem value="yarn" label="Yarn" default>